Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: Introduction

 Field effect measurements~\cite{Cui:2000,Dayeh:2006} and Hall effect measurements~\cite{Blomers:2012,Storm:2012} have been used to assess the transport properties of single NWs, but they require the fabrication of nanoscale electrical contacts, which is technically difficult.
-Multi probes in an electron microscope have been used to examine the charge carrier depletion and doping profile along NWs~\cite{Nagelein:2018,Piazza:2018a}.
-Off-axis electron holography employs electron interference to measure the electrical potential in a thin specimen~\cite{Yazdi:2015}, and have been used to reveal doping inhomogeneities in core-shell GaAs NWs~\cite{Dastjerdi:2017}.
-Time-of-flight secondary ion mass spectroscopy (SIMS)~\cite{Chia:2015} and atom probe tomography (APT)~\cite{Du:2013} can also be used to measure the density of atom impurities, but carrier concentration may be hindered by electrical deactivation or dopant compensation.
+Multiple probes in an electron microscope have been used to examine the charge carrier depletion and doping profile along NWs~\cite{Nagelein:2018,Piazza:2018a,Saket2020}.
+Off-axis electron holography employs electron interference to measure the electrical potential in a thin specimen~\cite{Yazdi:2015}, and have been used to reveal doping inhomogeneities in GaAs NWs~\cite{Dastjerdi:2017,Hakkarainen:2019}.
+Time-of-flight secondary ion mass spectroscopy (SIMS)~\cite{Chia:2015} and atom probe tomography (APT)~\cite{Du:2013} can also be used to measure the density of impurity atoms, which can be much higher than the carrier concentration in case of electrically non-activated or compensated doping impurities.
 Alternatively, optical methods provide rapid and contactless analysis of samples without additional processing step.
 For instance, the collective oscillation of free carriers can be excited and measured in the terahertz domain, but the low spatial resolution limits this technique to the investigation of NW ensembles~\cite{Joyce:2016}.
-Raman spectroscopy allow to probe the carrier densities through longitudinal optical (LO) phonon-plasmon interactions~\cite{Jeganathan:2009,Mohajerani:2016}.
-Light scattering from local vibrational modes of the Si atom in GaAs lattice may also indicate whether Si dopants occupy As sites (p-type doping)~\cite{Ketterer:2010,Ketterer:2012} or Ga sites (n-type doping)~\cite{Dimakis:2012}.
+Raman spectroscopy allows to probe carrier densities through longitudinal optical (LO) phonon-plasmon interactions~\cite{Jeganathan:2009,Mohajerani:2016}, and can be combined with APT to infer the activation efficiency of dopant elements~\cite{Hakkarainen:2019}.
+Light scattering from local vibrational modes of Si atoms in a GaAs lattice may also indicate whether Si dopants occupy As sites (p-type doping)~\cite{Ketterer:2010,Ketterer:2012} or Ga sites (n-type doping)~\cite{Dimakis:2012}.
 Photoluminescence (PL) is widely used and the Burstein-Moss shift was observed in n-InP~\cite{Lindgren:2015}, n-GaAs~\cite{Arab:2016} and n-InAs~\cite{Sonner:2018} NWs.
 However, these optical techniques do not provide the spatial resolution required to study inhomogeneous NWs.